-On average, impact fees levied on home buyers are not inconsequential: According to the 2012 National Impact Fee Survey by Duncan Associates, average total fees charged by jurisdictions surveyed in 2012 are \$11,583 for single-family units.
+On average, impact fees levied on home buyers are not inconsequential: According to the 2019 National Impact Fee Survey by Duncan Associates, average total fees charged by jurisdictions survey in 2019 are \$13,627 for single-family units.
 School impact fees are the highest, followed by park and road impact fees.
 Police, fire and library fees, on the other hand, tend to be relatively low.
 In many Illinois municipalities, the average amount of fees can be much higher than that.
-Although local municipalities often argue that levying impact fees is necessary to cover the cost of building or improving utility and road infrastructure necessitated by new development, impact fees oftentimes are used to fund a wider array of services, such as police protection, parks, libraries and schools.
+Although local municipalities often argue that levying impact fees is necessary to cover the cost of building or improving utility and road infrastructure necessitated by new development, impact fees are often used to fund a wider array of services, such as police protection, parks, libraries and schools.

 For the past 40 years, impact fees have been most prevalent in suburban Chicago and the collar counties.
 More recently, impact fees have been enacted in other parts of the state, particularly in the Metro-East region (southwestern Illinois).
-While those in the development community believe that development should "pay its own way," and that growth necessitates improvements and additions in certain infrastructure components, the Illinois Association of REALTORS® also recognizes that growth brings economic benefits through increased jobs and the expansion of
+While those in the development community believe that development should "pay its own way," and that growth necessitates improvements and additions in certain infrastructure components, the Illinois REALTORS® also recognizes that growth brings economic benefits through increased jobs and the expansion of the municipal tax base.

-With each new home that is built, there are new property tax payments, and a portion of those payments go toward infrastructure improvement costs (new school buildings or additions to existing school buildings, park and library expansions, etc.). the municipal tax base.
+With each new home that is built, there are new property tax payments, and a portion of those payments go toward infrastructure improvement costs (new school buildings or additions to existing school buildings, park and library expansions, etc.).